i4things/NodeAPI/README.md

 # NodeAPI

+*THE API ALSO HAS A WIFI VERSION WITH THE SAME DEFINITIONS AND FUNCTIONALITY IN CASE YOU WANT TO BENEFIT DIRECTLY FROM ESP31 BOARD WIFI WITHOUT USING LoRa GATEWAY

 Node/Device/Thing  Data Send/Receive API

 On the node/thing side i4things provide one simple straight forward class that can be used to deliver data to the authority/server.